Meeshkan/java-http-types/README.md

 ```

 # Writing HTTP exchanges
-This library can be used to serialise a recording of HTTP traffic for use with any program that can handle the HTTP Types format.
+Using [HttpExchangeWriter](https://www.javadoc.io/static/com.meeshkan/http-types/0.4.0/com/meeshkan/http/types/HttpExchangeWriter.html) a recording of HTTP traffic can be serialised for use with any program that can handle the HTTP Types format.
 ```java
 try (var writer = new HttpExchangeWriter(new FileOutputStream("output.jsonl"))) {
     HttpRequest request = new HttpRequest.Builder()